muasiq/unive-one-light/exampleSite/content/_index.md

 ---
 # banner
 banner:
-  title: "Unive One automates your workflow so you can focus on the big picture"
+  title: "Unive One automates your instituition's workflow so you can focus on the big picture"
   button: "Get Unive One"
   button_link: "https://unive.one/contact"
   image: "images/banner-app.png"